AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-12-01-javascript-game-loop/index.md

 ### Enforcing a Maximum FPS

 If you were to just run this code as-is, it may seem fine on whatever display you're testing with.
 On most modern devices, that's likely going to be a 60 Hz display, so you would design your game physics around that to make it feel right.
 But if someone were to play your game on a 120 Hz display, the `requestAnimationFrame` callbacks would be invoked twice as frequently.
-Since the function responsible for physics would be called twice as often, a player on a 120 Hz display would move twice as fast as a player on a 60 Hz display and zoom off screen in the blink of an eye.
+That's not a problem for our `draw()` function, but since the function responsible for physics would also be called twice as often, a player on a 120 Hz display would move twice as fast as a player on a 60 Hz display and zoom off screen in the blink of an eye.
 Not good!

 To fix this, we can enforce a maximum allowed FPS.
-The `requestAnimationFrame` callback actually receives an argument to help with this: the "wall clock" timestamp, in milliseconds, relative to when the browser started its timer (usually on or after page load).
+The `requestAnimationFrame` callback actually receives an argument to help with this: the "wall clock" timestamp, in milliseconds, relative to when the browser started its internal timer for the current page (usually on or after page load).

 ```js
 let previousTimeMs = 0;